metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Interestingly enough, Atlanta borrowing quite a few offensive concepts from Kansas City in this game.
 Wide motioning, the shovel pass, etc.

 The Chiefs are pretty good in preventing Atlanta's skill players from breaking tackles.
-Very necessary given how much man coverage they run
+Very necessary given how much man coverage they run.

+Tershawn Wharton may be a key player for the Chiefs along their defensive line.

 **KC Pass Rush**
 Hits: 9